Seanba/seanba.github.io/collections/_pages/about.md

 **I'm Sean Barton**, a skinny geeky kid that grew up in a small mining town in Canada but now lives and works in Austin, Texas with my wife, two daughters, and two dogs.
 We are all Texan-Canadian hybrids now.
 Well, except for the dogs.

 (Speaking of dogs, **can you do all our furry friends a favor**?
-Check out your [local animal shelters first](https://theshelterpetproject.org/) when looking for canine or feline companions.
-Thanks!)
+Check out your [local animal shelters first](https://theshelterpetproject.org/) when looking for canine or feline companions. **Thanks!**)

-**Why Seanba?** Well, it's one of the many nicknames that's I've acquired over the years and the domain was available so here we are.
-Believe it or not, *SeanSeanTheLeprechaun.Com* was already taken! :four_leaf_clover:
+**Why Seanba?** Well, it's one of the many nicknames that I've acquired over the years and the domain was available so here we are.
+Believe it or not, *SeanSeanTheLeprechaun.com* was already taken! :four_leaf_clover:

 <img src="assets/images/family/barton-family-2015.jpg" alt="Sean Barton and family" class="u-full-width"/>